Grow visibly thicker, fuller hair

 Published 08/14/2024

 A receding hairline is a common type of hair loss.
 In men, it typically begins at the temples and moves backward across the top of the forehead, creating an M-shaped hair pattern.
-That said, the exact shape a receding hairline takes can look different from person to person, and hair loss isn't necessarily even throughout the scalp.

-Below, we’ll cover common causes of receding hairlines in Black men.
+Here are some common causes of receding hairlines in Black men.

 Male Pattern Baldness

-Male pattern baldness (also known as androgenetic alopecia) is the most common cause of hair loss in men, affecting as many as 50 percent of men by age 50.
-Balding in Black men is actually less common than it is in white men — one recent study found that Black men were four times more likely to exhibit no or minimal balding — but it can still happen.
+Balding in Black men is actually less common than it is in white men, but it can still happen.
+A recent study found that Black men are four times more likely to exhibit no or minimal balding than white, South Asian, and Chinese men.

 Traction Alopecia